prasantapal/pipes_gcc/README.md

 The library is under development and subject to change.
 Contributions are welcome.
 You can also [log an issue](https://github.com/joboccara/pipes/issues) if you have a wish for enhancement or if you spot a bug.

+With GCC compatible flag updates in "pipes/helpers/optional.hpp" you can now compile with GCC compilers.

 # Contents

 * [A First Example](#a-first-example)